 The MRCS examinations are required assessment components of core surgical training and evidence of completion of these is required before the award of an ARCP outcome 6.
-The MRCS, MRCS(ENT) and the Diploma in Otolaryngology - Head and Neck Surgery (DO-HNS) are governed by the ICBSE12 which develops, maintains and quality assures them on behalf of the four surgical royal colleges.
-Possession of DO-HNS without the MRCS is not an adequate qualification to satisfy the requirements of this curriculum.
+The MRCS is governed by the ICBSE18 which develops, maintains and quality assures them on behalf of the four surgical royal colleges.
 These examinations are a powerful driver for knowledge and clinical skill acquisition.
 The examination components have been chosen to test the application of knowledge, clinical skills, interpretation of findings, clinical judgement, decision-making, professionalism, and communication skills described within the curriculum.
 The examination also assesses components of the CiPs and GPCs (as shown in appendix 8).